cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ```

 **Key Points:**
-- Each VM in an MCI is assigned a Bastion Host automatically.
+- Each VM in an Infra is assigned a Bastion Host automatically.
-- The Bastion can be any VM in the MCI with a public IP.
+- The Bastion can be any VM in the Infra with a public IP.
 - SSH connections: `User → Bastion (Public IP) → Target VM (Private IP)`

 ### Command Execution Flow